Ho Chi Minh Trail in San Diego is a unique canyon hike to a secluded beach. Also known as the Secret Surf Trail, here’s a guide for visiting.

 Given the history of the original Ho Chi Minh trail, many people would prefer this trail to called something else.
 So you will often hear it called the La Jolla Trail, the Saigon Trail as well as the Secret Surf Trail.

-What To Expect at Ho Chi Minh Trail
+What To Expect On The Ho Chi Minh Trail

 This unique trail down to the beach only covers about half a mile (0.8km) but it’s certainly not your normal beach path!